gush (verb, noun) /gʌʃ/ LISTEN

 - Tears gushed from the child's eyes.

-- A gush of blood issued from the wound.
+- A gush of blood flowed from the wound.

 - The shocked witness told the police officer everything in a gush of words.